-Family Funeral Homes used to be one of the centres of our communities.
-The people who ran them lived in the area and offered their friends, neighbours, communities true caring and support during one of the most difficult times in their lives.
+Family owned funeral homes used to be the main service provider in their communities.
+The people who ran them lived in the area and offered their friends, neighbors and communities true compassion and support during one of the most difficult times in their lives.

-With commissioned salespeople and a quarter by quarter outlook on profits, these massive conglomerates have been very successful in buying out family funeral homes, and most often, not changing the name or associating their name with it – in order to give the impression that everything if operating as usual.
+With commissioned salespeople and a quarter by quarter outlook on profits, conglomerates have been very successful in buying out family funeral homes, and most often, leaving their name on the door.
+Anything to cash in on the trust that the family had built over time.

-Our goal is to certify real Family Funeral Homes throughout Canada and the USA and offer that directory to you free of charge.
-We would encourage you to join the Partners In Care Alliance if you have the means and the desire to encourage this kind of work.
+Our goal is to certify real Family Funeral Homes throughout Canada and the USA and to offer the directory to you free of charge.
+We are a consortium of concerned funeral directors, web designers and end of life care professionals who intend to restore the public confidence in our delicate profession.
+We would also encourage you to join the Partners In Care Alliance if you desire to encourage this kind of work.